AceCentre/AACSpeakHelper/README.md

 ### Can I use this to batch process a file of strings?

 Sure.
-There are other tools - but sure.
-Check out this powershell script
+You may want to do this for example to create a audio files for some phrases for a bilingual speaker.
+There are other tools to do this but this is possible.
+You can just copy your text and run the main application - then look at the cache directory for the audio file.
+But if you want to autoate this check out this powershell script

 	# Define the path to the text file and executable
 	$textFilePath = "C:\path\to\textfile.txt"